 How to Cook Chard, Garlic, + Ginger

 So all of the major players in this dish cook very quickly, which is great, but it does also mean you should watch out for any one of them burning.
-So when you’re cooking this, give it your full attention and get it over with quickly!
+When you’re cooking this, give it your full attention and get it over with quickly!

 Love simple but scrumptious and healthy side dishes?
-Try this kale farro salad and Avocado + Bean salad.
-If it isn’t super hot where you are these days, try roasted broccoli salad with burrata and grapes!
+Try this kale farro salad, an orange beet salad in winter, or this delicious and simple Avocado + Bean salad.
+If it isn’t super hot where you are these days, try roasted grape salad with burrata!

 - 2 tablespoons olive oil